Congressional baseball shooting: Shooting

 Senator Jeff Flake recounts the incident to a Voice of America reporter.

 The practice had been underway for about half an hour when Hodgkinson began firing.
 According to the Capitol Police, he was armed with an SKS rifle and a 9mm Smith & Wesson handgun, both of which he had purchased legally.
-He had two 40-round magazines for the SKS rifle and two 8-round magazines for the 9mm handgun.
+He had two 40-round magazines for the SKS rifle and two eight-round magazines for the 9mm handgun.
 The shooting began when Hodgkinson walked up to the fence next to the third base dugout.
 A nearby gate next to Hodgkinson's position was padlocked on the day of the shooting, preventing him from entering the field.
-He pointed the SKS rifle at the congressmen and opened fire from outside the fence.
-When Hodgkinson opened fire, officers David Bailey and Crystal Griner, who were positioned behind the first base dugout, got out of their SUV vehicle to engage the shooter.
-Officer Bailey ran onto the field to protect the congressmen and the other civilians, while officer Crystal Griner took cover near the SUV to assist a wounded Matt Mika who was dropped off by his teammates next to the SUV.
-While near the first base dugout, officer Bailey noticed Hodgkinson firing at him and fired 10 rounds from his department issued .40 caliber Glock 23 at him.
-While not hitting him, the firing caused Hodgkinson's aim to become less accurate.
-During the time, a third officer, Henry Cabrera, took aim at Hodgkinson from behind the first base dugout without firing.
-After the shots from officer Bailey, Hodgkinson sought cover behind the third base dugout before quickly moving toward a blue storage building near the press box and home plate.
+He pointed the SKS at the congressmen and opened fire from outside the fence.

+After hearing gunshots, Officers David Bailey and Crystal Griner, who were positioned behind the first base dugout, got out of their SUV vehicle to engage Hodgkinson.
+Bailey ran onto the field to protect the congressmen and the other civilians, while Griner took cover near the SUV to assist a wounded Matt Mika, who was dropped off by his teammates.
+While near the first base dugout, Bailey noticed Hodgkinson firing at him and fired 10 rounds from his department-issued .40 caliber Glock 23 at him.

+While not hitting him, the shots caused Hodgkinson's aim to become less accurate.
+During that time, a third officer, Henry Cabrera, took aim at Hodgkinson from behind the first base dugout without firing.
+After the shots from Bailey, Hodgkinson sought cover behind the third base dugout before quickly moving toward a blue storage building near the press box and home plate.
 Hodgkinson fired 33 rounds in total from his SKS rifle near the third base dugout, wounding three of the players.

-After firing at Hodgkinson, officer Bailey ran back to the SUV while officer Griner opened fire at Hodgkinson, who had just emerged from behind the press box and began shooting at the officers.
-Officer Bailey joined his partner in shooting at Hodgkinson after taking cover behind the SUV.
-Hodgkinson took cover from behind the blue storage building and continued exchanging fire with the two officers.
-During the shootout, Hodgkinson shot officer Griner in the left ankle when it was exposed from behind the SUV.
-Officer Griner would eventually stop shooting at Hodgkinson due to her injury and focus on continuing to triage Matt Mika.
+Bailey ran back to the SUV while Griner opened fire at Hodgkinson, who had just emerged from behind the press box and began shooting at the officers.
+Bailey joined his partner in shooting at Hodgkinson after taking cover behind the SUV.
+Hodgkinson took cover behind the blue storage building and continued exchanging fire with the two officers.
+During the shootout, Hodgkinson shot Griner in the left ankle when it was exposed from behind the SUV.
+Griner would eventually stop shooting at Hodgkinson due to her injury and focus on continuing to triage Mika.